xyzcoderman/Reasoning-centric-Re-ranking-for-Person-Re-identification/README.md

 | Qwen3-VL-4B-Instruct | 74.6 | 69.8 | 70.1 |
 | Qwen3-VL-8B-Instruct | **83.4** | **85.5** | **76.9** |

 To assess sensitivity to model capacity, we provide a scale ablation in the supplementary material using Qwen3-VL-2B, 4B, and 8B under the same CFM process.
-As shown above Table, performance improves consistently with model scale, and Qwen3-VL-8B achieves the best results.
+As shown Table 1, performance improves consistently with model scale, and Qwen3-VL-8B achieves the best results.
 This suggests that CFM benefits from stronger MLLM capacity within the evaluated model family.
 We will revise the manuscript to clarify this scope and identify cross-backbone validation with additional MLLMs as future work.

 ### Q2.4.
 Interpretability and evidence-grounded reasoning.